jwijenbergh/FOD/doc/installation/v1.7/docker.md

 # Misc

-You may access the containerised FoD UI after the password of the admin user has been reset via `http://127.0.0.1:8000/altlogin`.
+You may access the containerised Web GUI after the password of the admin user has been reset via `http://127.0.0.1:8000/altlogin`.

 > Do not try to use the Shibboleth login via `/altlogin` as it will not work without a fully configured Shibboleth SP

 # Persistent storage

-The configuration of Flowspy will only last as long as the docker container itself; if the container is stopped or the host OS rebooted then the configuration will be lost.
+The configuration will only last as long as the docker container itself; if the container is stopped or the host OS rebooted then the configuration will be lost.

 You can use [Docker volumes](https://docs.docker.com/storage/volumes/) for persistent storage;